open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch04_capsule_server.md

 Enhanced security features provided by CDOC2 are only valid if the Capsule is transmitted via servers meeting the requirements of the specific encryption scenario (see section [02_protocol_and_cryptography_spec/ch02_encryption_schemes.md]).

-To ensure the recipient and sender’s confidence in the servers they are using, each client using the CDOC2 format must be provided with a list of trusted CCSs either as a part of the DigiDoc software package (or other client application) or in some other form.
+To ensure the recipient and sender’s confidence in the servers they are using, each client using the CDOC2 format must be provided with a list of trusted CCCS either as a part of the DigiDoc software package (or other client application) or in some other form.
 This list is also used for TLS key pinning.

 The server list consists of the following elements.